-It may have taken nearly 50 years, but somebody finally made a movie about The Villages and it is an Official Selection of the 2020 Sundance Film Festival.
+It may have taken nearly 50 years, but somebody finally made a movie about The Villages and it was an Official Selection of the 2020 Sundance Film Festival.

 Here’s the summary of Some Kind of Heaven that appears on IMDB and on the director’s website: